Mikelmx/To-Do/README.md

 TO DO APP

-To do app using Django, HTML,JavaScript, HTML/CSS
+To do app using Django